 Our professionals can clear the water out using the most advanced tech on the market.
 Then, we can make sure to fix the water damage that you might not be able to see, too.
 We can provide more services than just water cleanup and restoration, too.
 For example, we’ve been dealing with insurance companies for many years.
 We can work with them too, to handle all of the billing and make that process simpler for you, too.

 How Does Scope Help With Water Damage?

 As soon as we arrive, we perform a full and thorough inspection.
 Our technicians are armed with the latest in thermal imaging technology and moisture sensors that can see elevated moisture levels behind walls, under floors or in the ceiling.
 Once we’ve determined what the problem and process is, we put together a specific plan.
 This plan is unique to you and your situation.
 Often, the first step of the plan is to use structural drying to remove all of the excess water as soon as possible.
-That means blowers, water extractors, floor dryers, fans, heaters, dehumidifiers, and more are all utilized to get rid of the standing water.
+That means blowers, water extractors, floor dryers, fans, heaters, dehumidifiers, and more are all utilized to get rid of the water.

 Once the Standing Water is Removed, Aren’t You Done?

 No. Removing the excess water is important for many reasons, not the least of which is to minimize the possibility of microbial growth.
 See, high levels of humidity can mix with airborne allergens creating one thing: mold.